Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose overnight, approaching 5620 as the opening bell drew near.
+The S&P 500 E-mini futures rose into the 5660s after trading resumed overnight.

 What are the alternatives?
 None at present.
-Ambiguities will surely develop, as they always do.
+Without a doubt, they will develop

 Principal Analysis: